The Dirichlet problem for possibly singular elliptic equations with degenerate coercivity: Existence of entropy solutions

 Moreover, using that $T_{k}(u_{n})$ is a Cauchy sequence in measure for each $k>0$ fixed, we have that there exists $n_{\varepsilon}>0$ such that

 Thus, if $k>\overline{k}$, from \eqref{divido} we obtain, for every $\varepsilon>0$, that

 This implies that $u_n$ is a Cauchy sequence in measure.
-Then there exists a nonnegative measurable function $u$ to which $u_n$ converges almost everywhere in $\Omega$ as $n\to\infty$.
+Then there exists a nonnegative measurable function $u$ to which $u_n$, up to subsequences not relabeled, converges almost everywhere in $\Omega$ as $n\to\infty$.
 Finally, thanks to the Fatou Lemma applied to \eqref{superlevel}, it holds

 which implies that $u$ is almost everywhere finite in $\Omega$.
 Finally, since $T_k(u_n)$ is bounded in $\sob$ with respect to $n$, we deduce that $T_k(u_n)$ converges weakly to $T_k(u)$ in $\sob$ as $n\to\infty$ for every $k>0$. \end{proof}